anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 ## Introduction

-The Swift compiler is currently able to generate a memberwise initializer for use in some circumstances however there are currently many limitations to this.
-This proposal build on the idea of compiler generated memberwise initialization making it available to any initializer that opts in.
+The Swift compiler is currently able to generate a memberwise initializer for use in some circumstances, however there are currently many limitations to this.
+This proposal builds on the idea of compiler generated memberwise initializer, making the capability available to any initializer that opts in.

 Swift-evolution thread: [Proposal Draft: flexible memberwise initialization](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151221/003902.html)

 ## Motivation

 When designing initializers for a type we are currently faced with the unfortunate fact that the more flexibility we wish to offer users the more boilerplate we are required to write and maintain.
 We usually end up with more boilerplate and less flexibility than desired.
-There have been various strategies employed to mitigate this problem including:
+There have been various strategies employed to mitigate this problem, including:

 1. Sometimes properties that should be immutable are made mutable and a potentially unsafe ad-hoc two-phase initialization pattern is employed where an instance is initialized and then configured immediately afterwards.
 This allows the developer to avoid including boilerplate in every initializer that would otherwise be required to initialize immutable properties.